Welcome to the April’s issue of Ruby Brief. March has brought us some good content to explore, so let’s get straight to it!

 Thiago Araújo Silva shares and explains some good coding practices, debunks myths and shows use cases of several smooth solutions to various dev and performance problems you will encounter sooner or later.
 Read more

-are interested in payment integrations.
+On 6 April 2017, Netguru will be hosting a webinar for all of you whoare interested in payment integrations.
 Our developer, Grzegorz Unijewski, will show you the ins and outs of implementing payments into your Rails apps.
-Sign up here

 Advanced Sidekiq tips from Brandon Hilkert.
 Brandon uses the AWS infrastructure to monitor Sidekiq’s queue data – the retries, failed jobs and general performance in a given time.
 The monitoring gives him a heads up before the app load rises significantly and requires scaling up.
 Read more